johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/Emergency Approaches and Landings.md

 	3. Lack of situational awareness.
 Be aware of positions and options.
 	4. Failure to use checklist

+### Completion Standards
-### Completion StandardsClient should develop knowledge of emergency situations and procedures, and demonstrate ability to maneuver and land the airplane, while following checklist procedures including emergency communications.
+Client should develop knowledge of emergency situations and procedures, and demonstrate ability to maneuver and land the airplane, while following checklist procedures including emergency communications.

-**Required Homework:**
+### Required Homework

 - [ ] Memorize engine out restart flow

-**Recommended Homework:**
+### Recommended Homework
 - [ ] Chair fly all emergencies in POH

 *Return to [[~ PPL Lesson Plan Outline|Table of Contents]]^*